-The seller was VWI Orlando North LLC, an investment fund affiliate of Minneapolis-based Varde Partners, Inc., which previously paid a recorded $11.16 million in May 2013 for the property.
+The seller was VWI Orlando North LLC, a partnership between Minneapolis-based Varde Partners, Interstate Hotels Corp. and Waramaug Hospitality Asset Management, which previously paid a recorded $11.16 million in May 2013 for the property.

 That Varde fund had come to the end of its cycle, prompting the disposition.
 HFF's Orlando office marketed the property for the seller.

-Interstate Hotels & Resorts will be carried over as property manager by the new ownership, staff said on Monday.
+Interstate Hotels will be carried over as property manager by the new ownership, staff said on Monday.